 Scrape Out the Gills for More Room

-Working in the kitchen of a steakhouse restaurant, I watched as prep cooks cleaned mounds of Portobello mushrooms.
+Working in the kitchen of a steakhouse restaurant, I worked along side prep cooks cleaning mounds of Portobello mushrooms.
 They trimmed out the tough stems, and then scraped out the chocolaty colored gills with a spoon creating a clean mushroom to grill or fill.

 Portobello (also spelled Portobella or Portabella) mushrooms are mature cremini mushrooms.
 The caps are usually about 4” or 10 cm across.
 They are dark brown in color and unlike smaller mushrooms, they are purchased with the gills showing.
 They have a foresty, earthy smell and meaty taste and texture.